India: 'Auction' of Muslim women on apps reveals widespread online abuse | DW | 10.01.2022

 Opposition politician Rahul Gandhi tweeted about the "hate factories" created by India's ruling Bharatiya Janata Party (BJP), which he claimed led to the radicalization of the makers behind the Bulli Bai app.

-Indian news outlet The Wire reported that the app Tek Fog is used by users to "amplify right-wing propaganda to a domestic audience," and claimed the app had links to the BJP.
+Indian news outlet The Wire reported on Thursday that the app Tek Fog is used by users to "amplify right-wing propaganda to a domestic audience," and claimed the app had links to the BJP.

-Journalist Arfa Khanum Sherwani released a list of prominent female voices from various faiths, including Hindus, who have been targeted and threatened by Tek Fog.
+Journalist Arfa Khanum Sherwani on Sunday released a list of prominent female voices from various faiths, including Hindus, who have been targeted and threatened by Tek Fog.

 The ruling party and Prime Minister Narendra Modi have not released a formal statement on the matter so far.